probcomp/Gen.jl/README.md

 Gen: A General-Purpose Probabilistic Programming System with Programmable Inference

-*Warning: This is rapidly evolving research software.
-We are currently stabilizing the DSLs and APIs, and developing documentation and tutorials.*
+*Warning: This is rapidly evolving research software.*

 ## Documentation